Jeremy Lin Making Huge Difference For Brooklyn Nets Since Returning From Injury

 “I’m happy I’m healthy,” he said.
 “I definitely appreciate it a lot more now.
 Overall, I feel like my game is getting a little bit sharper, every game you learn something new, you learn a little bit more, you’re reminded ‘this is what it’s like.'”

-And in the process, Lin s learning to know his teammates better and better, which can only bold well for the Nets as they strive to rebuild.
+And in the process, Lin is learning to know his teammates better and better, which can only bold well for the Nets as they strive to rebuild.

 “That’s the enjoying part, figuring out how these pieces work together,” Lin added.
 “That’s the challenge of every point guard, but that’s a fun one.”